May proposes new customs plan to divided government

 They had backed a streamlined customs arrangement now known as “max fac”, which would see traders on an approved list or “trusted traders” to cross borders freely with the aid of automated technology.

 The facilitated customs arrangement is seen by her aides as a way to use the best bits of both options.
-For Brexit supporters wanting a clean break from the EU, it seems to be a re-branding of her preferred option that would essentially keep Britain in the EU’s customs union.
+For Brexit supporters wanting a clean break from the EU, it seems to be a re-branding of her preferred option that would essentially keep Britain in a customs union with the bloc.

 The plan suggests there will be a type of customs union for goods, something that should please manufacturers.
 But based on the detail offered so far, there is little on how Britain’s large services sector will trade with the EU.

+Several ministers suggested they would read over the plan later on Thursday, ready for a meeting which is expected to run late into the evening.
+Health minister Jeremy Hunt called for ministers to “get behind our prime minister.”

+But just hours before ministers began the journey to Chequers, a 16th-century manor house 40 miles (60 km) northwest of London, businesses issued warnings of what impact their decisions could have.

-Adding its voice to a growing number of warnings over a chaotic exit from the EU, Britain’s biggest carmaker Jaguar Land Rover said it would cost it 1.2 billion pounds ($1.59 billion) a year, curtailing its future operations in the United Kingdom.
+Britain’s biggest carmaker Jaguar Land Rover said a chaotic Brexit would cost it 1.2 billion pounds ($1.59 billion) a year, curtailing operations in the United Kingdom, while the retail industry said a no deal might see “food rotting at ports”.

-Britain’s biggest union Unite called on the government to drop its “red lines”, including a pledge to leave the EU’s customs union.
+Britain’s biggest union Unite also made its demands, calling on the government to drop its “red lines” on leaving the EU’s customs union.

-“So I say this to the Tory (Conservative) party, our jobs are not yours to play Russian roulette with,” general secretary Len McCluskey said in a statement.